What defines a townhouse?

 At Ironfish, we take the ‘portfolio approach’ to investing which is designed to leverage the unique advantages of each residential property type: apartments, townhouses and detached houses across Australia’s capital city markets.
 We have an in-house property selection team which helps source recommended properties for our investors.

-To find out more about how our Portfolio Approach can help you achieve your financial goals, book an appointment with one of our experienced Strategists in your local city or join our next property investment seminar – many of our events are free.
+To find out more about how our Portfolio Approach can help you achieve your financial goals, book an appointment with our experts.